-Corn & Leek Fritters with Herbed Yogurt
+Corn & Leek Fritters Recipe

-Still, I was a bit skeptical about corn fritters!
-Keeping in mind my emotional swings on planes, I was a bit worried that my excitement over making something from canned corn was just an altitude overreaction.
+This corn and leek fritter recipe was born out of furious scribblings in my 'ideas' notebook while I was on a plane watching a Jamie Oliver Superfood TV show.
+Jamie making corn fritters was truly inspiring.
+I was initially a bit skeptical - I was a bit worried that my excitement over making something from canned corn was just an altitude overreaction.
 Thankfully, it was merited - these little fritters are delicious.
 They're surprisingly low calorie (no oil here!) and stuffed with veggies.

 I thought leeks would be good friends with the corn in this recipe.
 There's a lovely delicate charred corn flavor that mingles so nicely with the leeks, cottage cheese, and herbed yogurt.
-These fritters are also incredibly filling - the recipe makes 8 fritters, but I'd only recommend 2 to 3 per serving.
-They keep in the fridge nicely, but they're best when served piping hot, straight from the stove top.
+The minted yogurt really does elevate the dish!
+These fritters would be a wonderful brunch recipe as well.

 How to Make Corn and Leek Fritters